WiiLink24/web/src/content/guide/patcher.md

 ## Installation guide

-If you have not done so already, visit the [WiiLink Patcher releases page](https://github.com/WiiLink24/WiiLink-Patcher-GUI/releases) and download the correct patcher for your operating system.
+If you have not done so already, visit the [homepage](https://wiilink.ca) and download the correct patcher for your operating system.

 </br>